chrisbodger/veincam2019/Administration/Project/CONOPS.md

 ---

 ## Resources
-### Funding
-Due to the researching nature of this project, there should be minimal costs for the projects. the only risk to this is the potential for the procurement of different hardware for testing, should it be deemed necessary by the team.

-Regardless, a [Bill of Materials](#bill-of-materials) will be generated as these costs reveal themselves, and will be used to show what the procurement and research team member has arranged for component pricing with suppliers.
-Costing will be updated as this information comes to light.
+The [Bill of Materials](#bill-of-materials) (BOM) outlines the current components of the device and their respective costs.
+The BOM will be regualrly updated as the choice of hardware is more refined as the project contiunues.
+The BOM will also be used to show what the procurement and research the team has arranged for component pricing with potential suppliers.

 ### Tools

-with the potential to continue development with componentry, the tools likely to be used throughout this project include:
+With the potential to continue development with componentry, the tools likely to be used throughout this project include:
 - Soldering Iron
 - 3D Printer
 - Laser Cutter